ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 ## 2. SOC Roles & Incident Handling Reflection
 The BOTSv3 dataset is related to and accurately represents the different SOC tiers, their roles and incident handling methods.
 The typical SOC is divided into three main tiers:

-• **Tier 1 (Triage Specialist):** Tier 1 analysts monitor alerts, filter false positives and gather initial context so serious events can be escalated quickly (Vielberth et al. 2020).
+**2.1 Tier 1 (Triage Specialist):** Tier 1 analysts monitor alerts, filter false positives and gather initial context so serious events can be escalated quickly (Vielberth et al. 2020).
 In BOTSv3, tasks such as listing IAM users accessing AWS services or identifying the processor type on web servers mirror this triage work.
 CloudTrail and host searches help establish who is involved and which assets are affected, supporting early detection and quick containment decisions.

-• **Tier 2 (Incident Responder):** Tier 2 analysts handle escalated cases, perform deeper investigation and coordinate containment and incident recovery (Vielberth et al 2020).
+**2.2 Tier 2 (Incident Responder):** Tier 2 analysts handle escalated cases, perform deeper investigation and coordinate containment and incident recovery (Vielberth et al 2020).
 This appears in questions on identifying the field used to alert on AWS API activity without MFA, tracing the PutBucketAcl event ID and linking it to Bud’s account and bucket.
 Here, Tier 2 correlates Tier 1 findings into actionable threat intelligence and decides concrete response steps, such as tightening bucket ACLs or enforcing MFA.

-• **Tier 3 (Threat Hunter):** Tier 3 analysts proactively hunt for unknown threats and drive long-term prevention.
+**2.3 Tier 3 (Threat Hunter):** Tier 3 analysts proactively hunt for unknown threats and drive long-term prevention.
 In BOTSv3 they might pivot from the PutBucketAcl event into S3 access logs to see which file was uploaded while the bucket was public and use winhostmon data to spot a host running a different Windows edition as a suspicious outlier.
 These activities inform hardening and improved detections, though BOTSv3 underrepresents non-technical recovery work such as stakeholder communication and post-incident reviews.

 ## 3. Installation & Data Preparation

 ## 4. Guided Questions
-### Q1 – IAM users that accessed AWS services
+### 4.1 Q1 – IAM users that accessed AWS services

 **a) Answer**